MiniProfiler/rack-mini-profiler/README.md

 html_container|`body`|The HTML container (as a jQuery selector) to inject the mini_profiler UI into show_total_sql_count|`false`|Displays the total number of SQL executions. enable_advanced_debugging_tools|`false`|Enables sensitive debugging tools that can be used via the UI.
-In production we recommend keeping this disabled as memory and environment debugging tools can expose contents of memory that may contain passwords.
+In production we recommend keeping this disabled as memory and environment debugging tools can expose contents of memory that may contain passwords. assets_url|`nil`|See the "Register MiniProfiler's assets in the Rails assets pipeline" section above.

 ### Using MiniProfiler with `Rack::Deflate` middleware